 Designating Scientific Data for Controlled Access

-1. Have explicit limitations on subsequent use, such as those imposed by laws, regulations, policies, informed consent, and/or agreements.
+1. Have explicit limitations on subsequent use, such as those imposed by laws, regulations, policies, informed consent, and agreements.

-3. Cannot be de-identified to established standards or cannot sufficiently reduce the possibility of re-identification.
+3. Cannot be de-identified to established standards or for which the possibility of re-identification cannot sufficiently be reduced.
+For example, datasets de-identified to regulatory standards that nonetheless pose risks due to information that can still allow inferences to be made about participants (discussed above in the Best Practice on De-identification) may not be able to be shared openly.
 Access controls, among other measures, may be appropriate to further mitigate the risk of re-identification.

 Other risk-mitigation measures that repositories can employ are discussed in Selecting a Data Repository.
-Awardees can also employ strategies found in NIST’s Privacy Framework and tools for de-identification.
+Awardees can also employ strategies found in NIST’s Privacy Framework.

-1. Due to previously unanticipated approaches or technologies, pose risks to participant privacy if released without controls on access.
-When such risks are realized prior to sharing the scientific data and not outlined in original Data Management and Sharing Plans, necessary changes to Data Management and Sharing Plans should be immediately communicated to NIH.
+1. Due to previously unanticipated approaches or technologies that become known, pose risks to participant privacy if released without controls on access.
+When such risks are identified prior to sharing the scientific data and not outlined in original Data Management and Sharing Plans, any changes to Data Management and Sharing Plans should be communicated to NIH consistent with the DMS Policy.

 Need help selecting a data repository?
 Find some options at Repositories for Sharing Scientific Data.